Mitch McConnell: Freezing episodes

+Other

-In 1997, he founded the James Madison Center for Free Speech, a Washington, D.C.-based legal defense organization.
-McConnell was inducted as a member of the Sons of the American Revolution on March 1, 2013.
-McConnell is on the Board of Selectors of Jefferson Awards for Public Service.
+In 1997, McConnell founded the James Madison Center for Free Speech, a legal-defense organization based in Washington, D.C.
+He was inducted into the Sons of the American Revolution on March 1, 2013.
+He is on the Board of Selectors of Jefferson Awards for Public Service.

 In 2018, the OpenSecrets website ranked McConnell one of the wealthiest members of the U.S. Senate, with a net worth of more than $25 million.
-His personal wealth was increased after receiving a 2008 personal gift to him and his wife, given by his father-in-law James S. C. Chao after the death of McConnell's mother-in-law, whose value has been estimated to be $5–25million.
+His personal wealth grew in 2008, when he and his wife received a gift worth about $5 million to about $25 million from her father, James S. C. Chao, after the death of his wife.

-In March 2023, McConnell was hospitalized after a fall, and was treated for a concussion.

 In popular culture

 McConnell's detractors have called him by a number of nicknames, including "Moscow Mitch", "Cocaine Mitch", the "Grim Reaper", "Darth Vader", "Rich Mitch", "Nuclear Mitch", "Midnight Mitch", and "Old Crow".
-McConnell is known to embrace several of them; however, he objected strenuously to the nickname "Moscow Mitch".
+McConnell embraces several of them, but he has objected strenuously to "Moscow Mitch".

-Host Jon Stewart repeatedly mocked McConnell on The Daily Show for his resemblance to a turtle or tortoise.
-McConnell has been portrayed by Beck Bennett in various sketches on Saturday Night Live.
-In 2017, McConnell was portrayed satirically on an episode of South Park.
+Jon Stewart repeatedly mocked McConnell on The Daily Show for resembling a turtle or tortoise.
+McConnell has been portrayed by Beck Bennett in sketches on Saturday Night Live.
+In 2017, McConnell was portrayed satirically in South Park's season 21 episode "Doubling Down".

-During the 2014 campaign season, McConnell was lampooned for posting campaign B-roll footage online for use by allied PACs.
-Various Internet posters satirically interspersed the B-roll with footage from sitcoms and movies, and popular music.
-The practiceeither of posting B-roll footage online for usage by PACs, or of lampooning the B-rollwas termed "McConnelling".
+During the 2014 election campaign, McConnell was lampooned for posting campaign B-roll footage online for use by allied PACs.
+Various Internet posters satirically interspersed the B-roll with footage from sitcoms and movies and with popular music.
+The practice of posting B-roll footage online for use by PACs or of lampooning the B-roll was termed "McConnelling".

-In 2015 and 2019, Time listed McConnell as one of the 100 most influential people in the world.
+In 2015, 2019, and 2023, Time listed McConnell as one of the 100 most influential people in the world.

-In 2021, McConnell was named one of the US' top 'climate villains' by The Guardian.